 Fried doughnuts for breakfast are as easy as 1,2,3.
-Pop open a can of Pillsbury biscuits, and you can have some Dirty Berry Doughnuts for breakfast too.
+Pop open a can of Pillsbury biscuits, fry each on in oil, top with chocolate frosting and strawberries and enjoy a batch of easy Dirty Berry Doughnuts for breakfast.

 A few weeks ago, I was having fun in Austin, Texas checking out the famous food trailers.
 (You can see more of what we did in my BlogHer recap.)
 I heard that Gourdough’s was the place to go for BIG.FAT.DONUTS.

 People, they don’t lie!
 These doughnuts are seriously the size of your face.
 Delicious, fried dough topped with insane toppings…these are definitely worthy of face planting in to!